SHoeks/HomeRange/README.md

 # package info
 ?HomeRange

-# get the dataset, this function automatically downloads the data
+# get the dataset, this function automatically downloads and imports the data
 data <- GetData()

 # plotting data